1831 reform riots: Background

 The British parliament consists of two houses: the House of Lords and the House of Commons.
-In the early 19th century the House of Lords was populated by hereditary peers and the House of Commons by Members of Parliament (MPs) elected to represent constituencies.
-The areas covered by the constituencies had not been amended to reflect population change and so there were many so-called rotten boroughs, returning one or two MPs from only a small number of voters, while some new urban centres such as Manchester had no MPs.
-The franchise was small with only 5% of the British populace able to cast a vote at a general election.
+In the early 19th century the House of Lords was populated by hereditary peers and the House of Commons by Members of Parliament (MPs) elected in constituencies.
+The boundaries of the constituencies had not been redrawn to reflect population change for many decades, so there were many so-called pocket boroughs with less than 100 voters and rotten boroughs, where only few hundred or thousand voters elected one or two MPs, while Manchester and other large urban centres elected no MPs.
+The franchise was small with only 5% of Britons able to cast a vote.

-In March 1831, an attempt was made by the Whigs to introduce a Reform Bill to address the matter.
-This was defeated in parliament and the prime minister, Earl Grey, resigned.
+In March 1831, Whigs introduced a Reform Bill to address the matter.
+This was defeated in parliament, and the prime minister, Earl Grey, resigned.
 Grey was returned to office with a majority in the subsequent general election and introduced a second Reform Bill.
 This passed in the House of Commons, but was defeated in the Lords on 8 October 1831.

-The rejection of the bill and the second resignation of Grey resulted in a period of political upheaval which has since been characterised as "the closest that Britain came to revolution".
-Inhabitants of cities and towns were angry at the failure to pass the bill and there were serious disturbances in London, Leicester, Yeovil, Sherborne, Exeter, Bath and Worcester.
+The rejection of the bill and the second resignation of Grey resulted in political unrest and social disorder that was characterised as "the closest that Britain came to revolution".
+Inhabitants of cities and towns expressed anger at the failure to pass the bill.
+Serious disturbances occurred in London, Leicester, Yeovil, Sherborne, Exeter, Bath and Worcester.
 The disturbances in Birmingham were so severe that the British Army's Scots Greys cavalry regiment was deployed to the city.
 Full-scale riots erupted in Bristol, Nottingham and Derby.